 It may be the single biggest thing you can do to slow down aging.

 So...what about THC and CBD?

 Are they "synergistic" (gag) here as well?

-We know that smoking cannabis is known draw on glutathione:
+We know that smoking cannabis is known to draw down glutathione:

 Alveolar macrophages obtained from habitual MJ smokers displayed low levels of glutathione compared with macrophages from nonsmokers.